Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Are Parallelism and Concurrency the same thing?

-Parallel Computing is closely related to Concurrent Computing — they are frequently used together, and often conflated, though the two are distinct:
+Parallel Computing is closely related to Concurrent Computing (in fact, Concurrent Computing is an example of *task parallelism.*)

+Though both are frequently used together, and often conflated, the two concepts are distinct:

 - it is possible to have __*parallelism without concurrency*__ (such as bit-level parallelism)
 - it is also possible to have __*concurrency without parallelism*__ (such as multitasking by time-sharing on a single-core CPU).